pixelkind/GSTween/README.md

 ### Basics

-As a first simple example, we want to tween the value of a `UIView` fram to `CGRectMake(0, 0, 320, 568)` with a bouncing ease out.
+As a first simple example, we want to tween the frame-value of a `UIView` to `CGRectMake(0, 0, 320, 568)` with a bouncing ease out.

-1. Add this import to the top of your file:
+1. Add this import to the top of your file (We need to import the GSTween and the Easing we want to use):

    ```objc
    #import <GSTween/GSTween.h>
    #import <GSTween/Bounce.h>
    ```

-2. Create a GSTween Object to create the simplest animation:
+2. Create a GSTween Object to create and instantly run the animation:

    ```objc
    [[GSTween alloc] initWithTarget:self time:3.0f ease:[Bounce easeOut] params:@{ @"frame": @"{{0,0},{320,568}}" }];